Our Safeguarding Policy

 If our charity closes down, we will give our records to another Triratna Buddhist centre/charity to keep with their own confidential Safeguarding logs.

 Reviewing our policies annually

-This document was adopted by the trustees of York Buddhist Centre on July 2022 and will be reviewed and updated by the Safeguarding officer and trustees of York Buddhist Centre, on or before [July 2023].
+This document will be reviewed and updated by our Safeguarding officer and trustees on or before October 2024

 York Buddhist Centre